Skip to footer content

 $vbLabelText $csharpLabel

-This code employs the IronXL library in C# to manipulate an Excel file named "sample.xlsx."
+This code uses the IronXL library in C# to manipulate an Excel file named "sample.xlsx."
 It begins by loading the existing Excel file into a WorkBook object.
+For more information on working with ranges, see our guide on selecting ranges.

-The default worksheet of this workbook is accessed and assigned to a WorkSheet variable, denoted as "workSheet".
+The default worksheet of this workbook is accessed and assigned to a WorkSheet variable.
 Subsequently, a specific range of cells, from D2 to D5, is selected using the workSheet["D2:D5"] notation.

-The sum of the values within this range is then calculated using the Sum method and stored in a variable named "sum".
+The sum of the values within this range is calculated using the Sum method and stored in a variable named "sum".
+You can also use other aggregate Excel functions like Average, Min, and Max.

 Output File

 This tutorial discussed the process of creating a new Visual Studio C# project and outlined the steps to install IronXL.
-The article also delved into practical examples of using IronXL to edit Excel files, demonstrating how to change cell values and apply formulas to spreadsheet data.
+The article also demonstrated practical examples of using IronXL to edit Excel files, showing how to change cell values and apply formulas to spreadsheet data.
+For those working with different data sources, IronXL also supports importing Excel data and exporting to various formats.

-IronXL proves to be a valuable tool for developers working on projects involving data analysis, reporting, and support for other spreadsheet-related functionalities, providing a seamless and efficient solution for exporting data used for C# applications.
+IronXL proves to be a valuable tool for developers working on projects involving data analysis, reporting, and other spreadsheet-related functionalities, providing a seamless and efficient solution for exporting data in C# applications.
+The library's extensive API reference and tutorials make it easy to implement even complex Excel operations.

-Furthermore, IronXL also offers a wide range of features to interact with Excel WorkBook, WorkSheet, and Cells level such as converting between popular formats, cell data formatting, merging cells, inserting math functions, and even managing charts and adding images.
+Furthermore, IronXL offers a wide range of features to interact with Excel WorkBook, WorkSheet, and Cells level such as converting between popular formats, cell data formatting, merging cells, inserting math functions, and even managing charts and adding images.
+The library also supports advanced operations like grouping and ungrouping rows, managing worksheets, and clearing cell contents.

-Opt into IronXL's trial today to begin exploring all of its features, and see how IronXL can help benefit your projects, whether you want to create a new Excel file, edit existing worksheets, or add new cell data to a spreadsheet or cell range.
+Opt into IronXL's trial today to begin exploring all of its features and see how IronXL can help benefit your projects, whether you want to create a new Excel file, edit existing worksheets, or add new cell data to a spreadsheet or cell range.
+The library continues to evolve with regular updates documented in the changelog and performance improvements.

-If you find IronXL to be beneficial to your working environment and wish to continue using the features it has to offer for all your spreadsheet data manipulation needs and more, you can purchase a license once your trial ends.
+If you find IronXL beneficial to your working environment and wish to continue using its features for all your spreadsheet data manipulation needs and more, you can purchase a license once your trial ends.
+For enterprise deployments, explore our licensing options and available upgrades.

 Frequently Asked Questions